Board of Equalization

-The BOE has a user-friendly, online appeal application system for use by the citizens of Loudoun County and strongly encourages you to file your appeal online.
+The BOE has an online appeal application system for use by the citizens of Loudoun County.
 Commercial property filers are required to file using the online system.
 Appeals filed online are generally scheduled first, with paper applications scheduled last.

-All written materials, maps, photographs, and other documentary evidence which the appellant intends to present during a hearing must be filed with the BOE not later than June 1, or fifteen (15) days prior to the scheduled hearing date, whichever is earlier.
-The Office of the Commissioner of the Revenue must file all evidence not later than fifteen (15) days prior to the scheduled hearing date.
+All written materials, maps, photographs, and other documentary evidence which the appellant intends to present during a hearing must be filed with the BOE no later than June 1, or fifteen (15) days prior to the scheduled hearing date, whichever is earlier.
+The Office of the Commissioner of the Revenue must file all evidence no later than fifteen (15) days prior to the scheduled hearing date.

 However, at the sole discretion of the BOE, other written materials, maps, photographs, and other documentary evidence may be admitted into evidence at any time, either from the appellant, or the Commissioner of the Revenue.
 If additional documentary evidence is admitted, the BOE has the discretion to decide a continuance.

-The procedures and appeal application form to be used for commercial real estate are online here.
+- Procedures and appeal application form to be used for commercial real estate (PDF)

-The procedures and appeal application form to be used for residential real estate are online here.
+- Procedures and appeal application form to be used for residential real estate (PDF)